 ~ Heavy metal or other environmental toxin exposure

-Many of the conventional treatment options for autoimmune diseases include medications, many with significant risks of side effects, and/or surgery.
+Many of the conventional treatment options for autoimmune diseases include medications to supress the immune system, many with significant risks of side effects, and/or surgery.
 But there is much more we can do when we look at the body as a whole and not just as a diagnosis.

 There are many ways in which we can work together to optimize different parts of your lifestyle in order to help bring more stability into your life with an autoimmune disease.
 Focusing on health optimization instead of just symptom reduction can allow you to live your life more fully and enjoy all the things you enjoy!